openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The action leading to the Wallet performing another Credential Request can also be triggered by a background process, or by the Credential Issuer using an out-of-band mechanism (SMS, email, etc.) to inform the End-User.

-## Relationsihp between the Credential Issuer Identifier in the metadata and the Issuer Identifier in the Issued Credential
+## Relationship between the Credential Issuer Identifier in the metadata and the Issuer Identifier in the Issued Credential

 Credential Issuer Identifier is always a URL using the `https` scheme as defined in (#credential-issuer-identifier).
 Depending on a Credential format, issuer identifier in the issued Credential is not always a URL using the `https` scheme, and can take other forms, such as a DID in a [@VC_DATA] format, or a binary value in a `Subject` component of an mDL document signer certificate in a [@ISO.18013-5] format.